-I teach at James Madison University in the School of Rhetoric, Writing and Technical Communication, and I study literacy, or literate acts.
-How do individuals “read” situations whether delivering a speech, or discovering the appropriate rhetorical moves for a small gathering?
+I teach at James Madison University in the School of Rhetoric, Writing and Technical Communication and study literacy, or literate acts.
+How do individuals “read” situations whether delivering a speech, or making conversation at a small gathering?
 When would the people involved in an exchange mark it as successful, and why?
 What prohibits the exchange of ideas?
 What encourages a productive exchange?
 And who determines what counts as productive?

 Some of my research has been concerned with faculty development and with writing program administration.
-I have a text, Aging Literacies, that explores the interrelations of shifting literacy requirements within the context of our identities as teachers and scholars and our approaches to our own experiences with aging.
-I argue that if faculty development is to be effective, aging (and how we learn as we age) should be part of the considerations.
+I have a text, Aging Literacies, which explores the interrelations of shifting literacy requirements within the context of our identities as teachers and scholars and our approaches to our own experiences with aging.
+If faculty development is to be effective, aging (and how we learn as we age) should be part of the considerations.